dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 The keyword `scoped` will be used to restrict the lifetime of a value.
-It can be applied to a `ref` or a value and has the impact of restricting the *ref-safe-to-escape* or *safe-to-escape* lifetime, respectively, to the current method.
+It can be applied to a `ref` or a value and has the impact of restricting the *ref-safe-to-escape* or *safe-to-escape* lifetime, respectively, to the *current method*.
 For example:

 | Parameter | ref-safe-to-escape | safe-to-escape |
 |---|---|---|